 We apologise for our lack of clarity.
 In response, he text has been modified as follows:

-Holter recordings will be analysed after Day 5 by clinical staff blinded to group allocation.
-The time of all clinically-identifed episodes of AF will be documented and contemporaneous Holter monitoring recordings will be reviewed to confirm or deny the AF diagnosis after Day 5 by clinical staff blinded to treatment allocation.
+“The time of all clinically-identified episodes of AF will be documented and contemporaneous Holter monitoring recordings will be reviewed to confirm or deny the AF diagnosis after Day 5 by clinical staff blinded to treatment allocation.”

 The non-inferiority margin of 10% (I presume this is absolute and it should be explicit) seems very high.
 As a clinician, I personally would not see 35% incidence and 45% incidence as being "non-inferior".
 I would definitely consider 45% to be clearly inferior.